 What do they have in common?

-Both camps proudly tell anyone within earshot of why they made the decision to birth that way.
+Both camps proudly tell anyone within earshot why they made the decision to birth that way.
 In fact, I’d go so far as to say they wear their birthing method like a badge of honour.

-For the natural birthing mums, there’s a whole host of valid reasons behind their choice to birth without drugs.
+There’s a whole host of valid reasons behind their choice to birth without drugs.
 These relate to the way women’s bodies are physiologically designed to give birth, safety concerns around administering painkillers, unnecessary medical interventions and their potential effects on the baby, and of course, the empowerment natural birth makes them feel as women.
 I’ve got to say, it feels a bit like an exclusive club, though.